 - Emotional Eating:

 An exceptionally common reason for binge eating is to comfort oneself in moments of high emotions.
 Examples include eating when stressed, angry, or sad.
-Emotional eating is not reserved for negative emotions.
-Alternatively, people often have a tendency to overeat when they are experiencing positive emotions as well.
+However, emotional eating is not reserved for negative emotions.
+Alternatively, people often have a tendency to overeat when they are experiencing positive emotions as well such as happiness and excitement.
 For example, when going out to eat with friends, people are more inclined to eat fattening or sugary foods because they are in good company and want to enjoy themselves.

 One thing I often recommend is also looking at what foods you binge eat.
 These can be trigger foods, either because there are certain foods you binge eat, or because they trigger certain emotions and that is the reason you seek them.
 Further, are the foods you are binging on healthy in “normal” serving sizes or are they foods that you should be trying to avoid all together?
 This needs to be considered to help make progress toward a healthier lifestyle.